 Any webinar registration cancellation emailed more than 72 hours prior to the day/time of the webinar will be provided with the opportunity to register for a future alternate webinar.
 In the event that there are not any upcoming webinars available, there will be a credit issued for a future webinar or event that must be used within 1 year of the original webinar date that resulted in the credit being issued.
 Credits will be removed from the member’s account after 1 year. i.e. 365 days.

 If the original registrant will not be able to participate, he/she can forward the name and email address of a colleague at their institution who will serve as a substitute.
 A substitution to another individual from the same institution may be made with 72 or more hours’ notice.
 All substitutions must be made in writing and NACCOP will verify the original registration.
 If there is not an original registration from which to offer a substitution, the substitute registrant must register themselves for the event.
 For instructions on event registrations, please CLICK HERE

-Any registration cancellations emailed less than 72 hours prior to the day of the webinar will result in a forfeiture of the webinar registration fees.
+Any registration cancellations for paid webinars emailed less than 72 hours prior to the day of the webinar will result in a forfeiture of the webinar registration fees.
 However, outline materials related to the content of webinar presentation will be emailed to the registrant.

 No refunds will be given for issues or circumstances beyond our control such as manmade or natural disasters, weather, campus conditions, etc.

 Please contact the NACCOP Team at email@example.com if you have any questions pertaining to the webinar registration process.